wellingtonollv/jwt-authentication/README.md

 # jwt-authentication
-JWT authentication example for practice
+JWT authentication example for testing porpose

 ## How to execute